Department of Labor Logo United States Department of Labor

 • (415) 625-2270

-Fatal work injuries totaled 462 in 2021 for California, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Chris Rosenlund noted that the number of work-related fatalities in California was down one from the previous year, which saw a total of 463 fatal work injuries.
+Fatal work injuries totaled 504 in 2022 for California, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Chris Rosenlund noted that the number of work-related fatalities in California was up from the previous year.
 (See chart 1.)
 Fatal occupational injuries in the state have ranged from a high of 657 in 1993 to a low of 326 in 2010.
-Nationwide, a total of 5,190 fatal work injuries were recorded in 2021, a 9-percent increase from 4,764 in 2020, according to the results from the Census of Fatal Occupational Injuries (CFOI).
+Nationwide, a total of 5,486 fatal work injuries were recorded in 2022, a 5.7-percent increase from 5,190 in 2021, according to the results from the Census of Fatal Occupational Injuries (CFOI).

 Fatal event or exposure

-Violence and other injuries by persons or animals accounted for 87 fatal work injuries, down from 97 in the prior year.
-Falls, slips and trips resulted in 78 workplace fatalities, compared to 99 in 2020.
+Violence and other injuries by persons or animals were the third-most frequent fatal work event with 97 fatalities, up from 87 in the prior year.
+Falls, slips, and trips resulted in 79 work-related deaths compared to 78 in 2021.

 Industry